Report: Red Sox P Rodriguez told to rest

 Rodriguez got a second opinion on his injured right knee from Dr. James Andrews on Monday in Pensacola, Florida, as expected.

-Despite a report by CSNNE.com that Andrews recommended that Rodriguez rest for three to four weeks, a shutdown period that likely would sideline the lefty thorough the All-Star break, the Red Sox said they were still awaiting Andrews' report.
+Despite a report by CSNNE.com that said Andrews recommended Rodriguez rest for three to four weeks -- a shutdown period that likely would sideline the lefty thorough the All-Star break -- the Red Sox said they were still awaiting Andrews' report.

 "We would not anticipate having anything until [Tuesday]," Red Sox president of baseball operations Dave Dombrowski said.